intmus/inttheory19-20/_05-counterpoint-embell-shapes/1-introcounterpoint.md

 - Music is a built upon tension and release.
 - Music is structured to create expectations for the listener and then either fulfill or deny those expectations.

 These observations consider the nature of musical composition in general, because they also demonstrate the fundamentals of counterpoint.
-Tension, release, and expectations are based on two primary functions: intervals and melodic motion, and we will begin looking at these for the rest of this unit.
+Tension, release, and expectations are based on two primary functions: intervals and melodic motion, and we will study these for the rest of this unit.